Live Content: The Ultimate Guide To Grow An Engaged Audience

 • 63% of Millennials watch live streaming content regularly.

 Appealing to Millennials (born between 1981 and 1996) is a critically important demographic for many brands.
-Millennials make up 21.75% of the US population (roughly on par with Baby Boomers) and have an average household income of $71,000.
+Millennials comprise 21.75% of the US population (roughly on par with Baby Boomers) and have an average household income of $71,000.
 For organizations keen to appeal to Millennials and Gen-Z audiences, live streaming and video needs to become a key priority.

 What Type of Live Content Is Right For You?